pluralsh/documentation/pages/adding-new-application/publishing.md

 ## Create a publisher

-To publish an artifact you need to create a publisher with your Plural account admin first.
+To publish an artifact you first need to create a publisher with your Plural account admin.

 1. Click on your profile on the bottom left on `app.plural.sh`.
 2. Select `create publisher`.